aggever/kafka-docker/README.md

 ## Labs
 Currently the following labs are part of this repository:
 * [Lab 0](./0-kafka-docker/) - setup a Kafka environment and demonstrate the use of basic Kafka CLI commands.
+* [Lab 1](./1-cp-all-in-one/) - setup Confluent Platform and explore the Confluent Control Center via the browser.